-Beth graduated from the University of Sussex in 2014 after completing an MMath in mathematics, spending a year working in various jobs and doing a bit of travelling.
-Her final project was in the area of mathematical biology, specifically modelling virus dynamics.
-Outside of maths Beth likes white water kayaking, mountain biking, power kiting and poorly rapping along to songs.
+Quinn graduated from the University of Sussex in 2014 after completing an MMath in mathematics, spending a year working in various jobs and doing a bit of travelling.
+Their final project was in the area of mathematical biology, specifically modelling virus dynamics.
+Outside of maths Quinn likes white water kayaking, mountain biking, power kiting and poorly rapping along to songs.

 Aoibheann graduated from Trinity College Dublin in 2014 with a BA (Hons) in Mathematics.
 She completed undergraduate research projects in Bayesian modelling applied to anti-doping in sports and in ODE modelling for malaria spread and control.
 She then spent a year working as a derivatives/financial modelling analyst.